Arranging school experience independently

 You may need to contact a number of different schools in your area to arrange your school experience.
-The EduBase portal has a list of all the educational establishments in England and Wales, and can filter your search by education phase (primary or secondary) and location to quickly find a suitable school.
+You can use the register for schools in England tool to filter by location and local authority to find a suitable school.

 Daniel Wilkins, English teacher